Pastries & Tarts | Easter | White Chocolate | Hazelnuts

 Once the dough is risen, knead in white chocolate and hazelnuts and divide the dough into 12 even balls.
 We bake the buns on the baking tray, as you need enough space for them.
 Arrange buns on the baking tray, leaving some space between each.
 Brush the buns with beaten egg and rise for another 30 minutes.

 Now it's time to make these white crosses on the top.
-For this stir flour with water until you get a thick paste.
-Place it in the disposable piping bag or zip-lock bag and cut the end and pipe the crosses on the top.
+For this stir the flour and water in a small bowl until you get a thick smooth paste.
+Transfer it to a piping bag (fitted with 2mm plain nozzle) then pipe the crosses on the top of buns.
 Bake in the oven until they are golden brown all around.

 MAKES: 12 hot cross buns